open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 ## 4. Synchronize Your Repository

-**Every time you start to work on an issue, you need to create a branch to keep issues you are working on separated from each other.**

 Before you create your branch, sync your repository with the following commands (as we walked you through in the previous step):

 1. Fetch the latest changes from the upstream repository: